Updated on August 25, 2022

 • Tricare for military veterans

-• Medicare for individuals 65 and older or 65 and under with a severe disability
+• Medicare for people 65 and older or 65 and under with a severe disability

 Public assistance programs are also available to help pay for substance abuse treatment.